-Dates can be found on the grocery shelves all year round but fall is the time of year when they are in season and ready for harvest.
-If you have been following me and seen all my other recipes you know that I love dates.
+Dates can be found at the grocery store year-round, but fall is the time of year when they are in season and ready for harvest.
+If you have been following my blog, then you know that I love dates.
 I use them for so many different recipes and they are one of my favorite natural sweeteners.
 These Raw German Chocolate Brownies are no exception.

 The date fruit is one of the oldest cultivated tree crops, and has been grown for thousands of years.
 The history of date cultivation can be traced back to ancient Egyptians.
-They used to prepare wine from date fruits as well as eating them fresh.
+They used to prepare wine from date fruits, as well as eat them fresh.
 The date fruits are formed in clusters that develop underneath the leaves.
-When the unripe date fruit is left on the trees they naturally sun ripen into the soft, gooey, sweet fruit that we know and love.
+When the unripe date fruit is left on the trees they naturally sun-ripen into the soft, gooey, sweet fruit that we know and love.
 The medjool is one of the most popular varieties of dates but there are many different varieties that come in different sizes and colors.

 Many Muslims break their fast by eating dates.
 Breaking the fast by eating dates helps avoid overeating.
 They believe that when the body begins to absorb the nutrients of dates, feelings of hunger disappear.
 I have been told that Muslim women diet buy eating 6 dates per day because they believe that the high nutrient value is enough to keep them full.

-Dates have a high levels of soluble fiber, which is essential in preventing constipation.
+Dates have high levels of soluble fiber, which is essential in preventing constipation.
 Just one large date may supply 6% of the recommended daily intake for fiber.
 The significant amount of minerals found in dates are beneficial for many health conditions.
 The selenium, manganese, copper, and magnesium helps keep bones healthy.
 The high levels of iron can help treat and prevent anemia.
 Potassium is great for promoting a healthy nervous system and reducing your risk for heart disease.
-The B vitamins in dates help with the metabolism of food and the formation of new blood cells.
-Dessert that is good for you…yes please.
+B vitamins in dates help with the metabolism of food and the formation of new blood cells.
+Dessert that is good for you?
+Yes, please!

 - German Chocolate Topping: